MANAGING YOUR DEPRESSION

 The first step, is to simply become "aware" of the fact that you're thinking.
 Nothing more.
 When you notice that you're thinking, smile to yourself, and say, "I just noticed myself thinking.
 Interesting!"

 Notice what happens inside of you when you do this, something very profound, like an epiphany.
-If "I" just noticed "myself" thinking, perhaps there are really two completely separate identities running your life?
+If "I" just noticed "myself" thinking, perhaps there are really two completely separate identities running my life?
 There is the "I" and there is the "self."

 [There is also a third identity, "me," being the Inner Child, but it's moot to discuss that right now, as it does not relate to this process.]